What is Amazon Billing Conductor?

 -

-View Reservation and Savings Plans coverage and utilization reports reflecting pro forma costs
+View reservation and Savings Plans coverage and utilization reports that reflect

-Billing Conductor managed accounts (accounts in billing groups) can analyze pro forma costs in Amazon Cost Explorer, Cost and Usage Reports, the Billing dashboard, and the billing details page.
-Managed accounts can also create budgets to monitor their pro forma spend and be alerted when they exceed, or they are forecasted to exceed, their desired pro forma spending limit.
+Billing Conductor managed accounts and Amazon Organizations can analyze pro forma costs in Amazon Cost Explorer, Cost and Usage Reports, the Billing dashboard, and the billing details page.
+Managed accounts and Amazon Organizations in billing groups can create budgets to monitor their pro forma spend and receive alerts when they exceed, or are forecasted to exceed, their desired pro forma spending limit.

 You can configure billing groups, pricing plans, pricing rules, and custom line items in the